18 Inexpensive Sustainable Homes Almost Anyone Can Afford

 LIVINGHOME 6 SERIES

-Santa Monica, California-based Plant Prefab offers two different models in its popular LivingHome series, which was the first in America to achieve LEED platinum certification from the U.S. Green Building Council, and first to use products certified by the respected Cradle to Cradle program such as cork flooring, low-VOC paints and low-flow water fixtures.
-Not to mention their net zero standards, smart home technology and energy monitoring.
+Based in Santa Monica, CA, Plant Prefab offers two different models in its popular LivingHome series.
+These were the first in America to achieve LEED Platinum certification, and first to use products certified Cradle to Cradle.
+Look for cork flooring, low-VOC paints, and low-flow water fixtures.
+Not to mention their net zero standards, smart home technology, and energy monitoring.
 Its LivingHome 6 Series is available in two models.

 The smaller one, with two bedrooms and one bath at 958 square feet, can be upgraded to three bedrooms and two baths (at 1,288 square feet).
 The house’s U-shaped configuration spreads natural light.
-With a base cost of $260,000 for fabrication (about $175 per square foot), it offers plenty of space and outdoor mobility at an affordable price (remember to account for additional site work, transportation and installation, and design, engineering and permitting costs).
-And for those seeking even more compact design, Plant Prefab’s LivingHome 10 is available, with one bedroom and one bath across 496 square feet for a base price of $180,000 (or $355,000 once you add in the rest of the aforementioned costs).
+With a base cost of $260,000 (about $175 per square foot), it offers plenty of space and outdoor mobility at an affordable price.
+Remember to account for additional site work, transportation and installation, and design, engineering and permitting costs.

 Method Homes M Series M2 model sustainable prefab house

-Method Homes is a custom manufacturer of precision-engineered, modern prefabs that can be built to achieve green building certifications like LEED, Living Building Challenge, Passive House, and more.
+Method Homes is a custom manufacturer of precision-engineered, modern prefabs that achieve green building certifications like LEED, Living Building Challenge, Passive House, and more.
 The company also takes a hands-on approach from the outset, consulting with the client and even realtors to determine an ideal site.

 The M Series, a collaboration with Seattle-based Prentiss + Balance + Wickline Architects, represents Method’s most affordable prefab selection, starting at $170,000 (not including site work).
 It features multiple interior and exterior finish options, so the homes are fully adaptable for various sites, locations, and owner needs.
 Shown here is the M2, a two-bedroom modular house that starts at $280,000 before site and additional costs.
 Photo by Lannie Boesiger